Maxim12313/utility/README.md

 2. Open folder of file location in terminal
 3. Compile and run code
 5. Paste in input
-6. Return, type "stop", return
+6. Press return, type "stop", press return
 7. Get your outputs and choose which to copy paste

 Command to compile and run code: